manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-15-fischer_information.md

 where $ F_x(\theta)$ is the usual Fisher information as defined above.
 </dir>

-Notice that in the Bayesian case, the Fisher information is constant with respect to the parameter but does change with respect to the prior.
+Notice that in the Bayesian case, the Fisher information is constant for the parameter but does change with respect to the prior.
 It is easy to see that as $p(\theta) \rightarrow \delta (\theta_0)$ (i.e. the prior becomes a point mass) also $F \rightarrow F_x(\theta_0)$ i.e. we recover the frequentist Fisher information evaluated at $\theta_0$.

 The intuitive meaning also changes a bit.
-Given some $x \sim p(x)$ the BFIM can be seen as the amount of information $x$ carries averaged over any possible parameter, as specified by the prior and plus the information provided by the prior itself.
+Given some $x \sim p(x)$ the BFIM can be seen as the amount of information $x$ carries averaged over any possible parameter, as specified by the prior plus the information provided by the prior itself.

 ## Fisher information and the posterior